ROCm/hipfort/docs/tutorials/rocfft-examples.rst

 one.

 Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/rocfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocfft``.
+The Fortran 2008 version of each program lives in ``test/f2008/rocfft``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/rocfft``.

 hipFFT offers the same functionality through an API that follows cuFFT; see the :doc:`hipFFT examples <hipfft-examples>` or, for FFTW3-compatible code, the